GSA/digitalgov.gov/content/news/2020/06/2020-06-23-diga-o-marque-2-usagov-en.md

 # Short URL — https://go.usa.gov/
 short_url:
 date: 2020-06-23 9:00:00 -0500
-title: "“Diga o marque 2": USAGov en Espa&ntilde;ol’s New Approach to Interactive Voice Response"
+title: "&#34;Diga o marque 2&#34;: USAGov en Espa&ntilde;ol’s New Approach to Interactive Voice Response"
 deck: ""
 summary: "**&#34;Diga o marque 2&#34;: USAGov en Espa&ntilde;ol’s New Approach to Interactive Voice Response**&mdash;USAGov receives and responds to questions directly from the public in many ways: through social media, on page surveys on USA.gov and USAGov en Espa&ntilde;ol, and through chats and calls.
 One powerful tool in the USAGov toolbelt is our interactive voice response (IVR) system in both English and Spanish through the USAGov Contact Center."